wolverine2k/crunchy/branches/andre/src/tests/test_editarea.rst

 rather simplistic and tedious.
 They also have been written "after the fact" since the real test for developing the code was in looking at the UI that was generated.

-Before we proceed with testing individual functions, we need to import editarea.py
+Before we proceed with testing individual functions, we need to import interface.py and do a variable assignment.

+    >>> from src.interface import config
+    >>> config['editarea_language'] = 'en'

+We then need to import editarea.py
     >>> import src.plugins.editarea as editarea

 1. Testing register()
 ---------------------